spatialsparks/Leaflet.windbarb/README.md

 Generates a wind barb / wind arrow icon with the following options:

-    pointRadius - Radius of point in the middle; Default = 8, strokeWidth - Stroke width; Default = 2,
+    pointRadius - Radius of point in the middle; Default = 8 strokeWidth - Stroke width; Default = 2
-    strokeLength - Length of the main stroke, to which the barbs are connected; Default = 15, barbSpaceing - Spacing between the barbs; Default = 5, barbHeight - Height of 10kn adn 50kn barbs, 5kn barbs will be 50%; Default = 15
+    strokeLength - Length of the main stroke, to which the barbs are connected; Default = 15 barbSpaceing - Spacing between the barbs; Default = 5 barbHeight - Height of 10kn adn 50kn barbs, 5kn barbs will be 50%; Default = 15
+    forceDir - if set to "true" the direction will always be shown, even if speed < 2.5kn; Default = false

 #### Changelog